Jemimah-Odame-Mensah/SQL-queries/README.md

 # Apply filters to SQL queries

+As part of my Google cybersecurity training, I worked on investigating security incidents using SQL filters to analyze organizational data.
+The scenario simulated real-world challenges, such as identifying suspicious login attempts, filtering employees by departments, and addressing compliance gaps.
+This project demonstrated my ability to use SQL for proactive security incident analysis and data-driven decision-making.

 ## Project Description

 As a security professional at a large organization, part of my role involves investigating security issues to help maintain system integrity.
 Recently, I identified potential security concerns related to login attempts and employee machines.
 My task was to examine data from the organization's **_employees_** and **_log_in_attempts_** tables.
 I used SQL filters to retrieve records from these datasets and investigated the potential security issues.